Canon SL3 vs Leica X-U Typ 113

 It is notable that the SL3 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SL3 and the X-U Typ 113 are recent models that are part of the current product line-up.
-The SL3 replaced the earlier Canon SL2, while the X-U Typ 113 does not have a direct predecessor.
+The SL3 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon SL3 better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.